 In fact, some studies have found that coconut nectar contains more calories per teaspoon than table sugar.

 At the end of the day, nectar is still a sugar and, therefore, not essential to our diets.

 Even if they’re filled with fruits or vegetables, or are made with seemingly healthy ingredients like oats or bran, muffins are still calorie bombs that are loaded with sugar and fat – similar to cakes.

-The supermarket cereal aisle generally contains two major ingredients: processed wheat and sugar – and boy, does your average cereal have a lot of sugar!
+The supermarket cereal aisle generally contains two major ingredients: processed wheat and sugar.

 And while meat can have health benefits, it’s all about moderation and trying to avoid extremely processed meat food groups as much as possible.